rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 First attempt: we can develop a process that periodically inserts for us those documents.
 Nice try, dude.
 However this approach is not possible for those use cases in which the *domain of the tags* is not known *a priori*.
-Returning to out example, imagine that your system is collecting butterflies and honeybees number from the scientists all over the world.
+Returning to our example, imagine that your system is collecting butterflies and honeybees counted by the scientists of all over the world.
 It is impractical to know the name of all these scientists.

 Second attempt: try to take some advantage using the [`$setOnInsert`](https://docs.mongodb.com/manual/reference/operator/update/setOnInsert/)